robole/vscode-markdown-snippets/README.md

 ### 5) Where can I learn more about keyboard shortcuts?

 You can read my article - [VS Code keyboard-fu: custom keyboard shortcuts that will boost your productivity](https://www.roboleary.net/2022/02/28/vscode-keyboard-fu-custom-keyboard-shortcuts.html).

-## Contribute

-**This extension is considered complete and is closed to contributions**.
-The associated GitHub repository is archived.